idle-meerkat/sdevwiki-fork/Link-Layer-Discovery-Protocol-(LLDP).md

 **NOTE**: Advertising IEEE 802.1/ IEEE 802.3 Organizationally Specific TLVs is not supported by the agent.
 This type of advertising can only be done via static custom TLVs.

+# LLDP Limitations
+* LLDP is supported on physical interfaces only, does not matter if port is part of bridge or lag.
+* LLDPd does not support advertising of IEEE 802.3/802.1 TLV information automatically.
+To advertise the information (static only), apply manual LLDPd custom TLV configuration.